sander3/laravel-gdpr/readme.md

 If you discover a security vulnerability within this project, please send an e-mail to Dialect via [katrineholm@dialect.se](mailto:katrineholm@dialect.se).
 All security vulnerabilities will be promptly addressed.

+##Credit

+[sander3](https://github.com/sander3): Author of the original package used as a startingpoint

 ## License

 This package is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).